Dr Blake Lawrinson

 - Website: | LinkedIn | ORCID

-I am a Teaching Fellow with an academic background in International Relations, broadly defined.
-I have been a member of the POLIS community for close to a decade having completed a BA, MA, and a PhD in the School prior to then beginning my current position as a Teaching Fellow in International Relations.
+I am a Teaching Fellow with a teaching and research background in International Relations (IR).
+I have been a member of the POLIS community for close to a decade having completed a BA, MA and PhD in the School prior to my current position as Teaching Fellow where I teach across the IR curriculum at undergraduate and postgraduate level.

-I have further interest in the following areas:
+I have further research interests in the following areas:

 - PhD - Politics and International Studies